Game Design and Game Development in K-12 Education: A Pathway to STEM Success and Career Opportunities

 Careers in Game Development and Game Design

-The world of game development is home to many different jobs and specializations.
-As this job sector continues to grow, so do the amount of opportunities that will become available to students as they continue to learn.
+The world of game development and game design is home to many different jobs and specializations.
+As the job sector continues to grow, so do the amount of opportunities that will become available to students as they continue to learn.

 Here are just a few of the many different positions you can find within the industry:

-Introduction: Game Design and Game Development in K-12 Education: A Pathway to STEM Success and Career Opportunities
+Why Game Design and Game Development Belongs in K–12 Education

 What is Game Development?